-Currently working as a Research Fellow at the CEMA, Sorbonne Université, Dr. Fruoco is also member of the Advisory Bord of “New Chaucer Studies: Pedagogy and Profession”, a journal published by the New Chaucer Society.
+Currently working as an English teacher, Dr. Fruoco is also a Research Associate at the Université Grenoble Alpes and a member of the Advisory Bord of “New Chaucer Studies: Pedagogy and Profession”, a journal published by the New Chaucer Society.

 You can also find Dr. Fruoco's work on these platforms:

 And don't forget to take a look at his ORCID page via this QR Code!